The Dark Eye: Chains of Satinav

 The Dark Eye: Chains of Satinav (Das Schwarze Auge: Satinavs Ketten) is a 2012 graphic adventure game developed by the German studio Daedalic Entertainment and published by Deep Silver.
 Part of The Dark Eye series, the game is set in the fictional place of Aventuria within the Kingdom of Andergast.
 The player controls the protagonist, Geron, who tries to save the town from disaster.

 Gameplay

 The Dark Eye: Chains of Satinav is controlled with a point-and-click interface.

 Development

 The Dark Eye: Chains of Satinav was announced in 2010 at a German convention to be released some time in 2012.
-In February 2012, the release was scheluded for 23 March 2012.
+In February 2012, the release was scheduled for 23 March 2012.
 In March 2012, the game was delayed to second quarter of 2012.
 In May 2012, the game was announced for release on 22 June 2012.
 The game was released for Nintendo Switch, PlayStation 4, and Xbox One on 27 January 2021.